 “Instant communication?
 Instant transportation?
 How is that bad?”
 I cock my head, puzzled.

-“It’s not.
+“They aren’t.
 Not inherently, anyway.
-But as the Tessellate expanded and grew in power, it spawned a glut of ease and physical luxury.
-No one needed to converse in person.
-As a result, instead of working toward consensus or logic, folk lapsed into anger and vitriol.
-And since the Tessellate permitted mass indulgence without a price, few—if any—reaped the consequences of their words and actions.”
+But as the Tessellate expanded and grew in power, it spawned an excess of ease and luxury.
+No one needed to converse in person, so instead of aiming for consensus or logic, folk lapsed into anger and vitriol.
+And since the Tessellate permitted mass indulgence without a price, few—if any—reaped the consequence of their words and actions.”

 “Sounds familiar.
 On my world, we’re spoiled by technology instead of magic.”

 His hooded face turns toward me.
 “Aye?”